 Class Placement

-SAT/ACT scores and/or placement test results will be used by academic advisors to help place new freshmen in appropriate-level English, math, chemistry and foreign language classes.
-Students who do not have an SAT/ACT score on file in the Admissions Office are required to take placement tests.
-Those with SAT/ACT scores are encouraged to take placement tests, but are not required to do so.
+Your placement test results will be used by academic advisors to help place new freshmen in appropriate-level English, math, chemistry and foreign language classes.
 Placement tests need to be completed at least two weeks before meeting with an academic advisor and attending SOAR.
 There is no additional charge to take the tests.
 Additional information for each subject area can be found below.

 Students who have earned college credit or have taken an AP/IB exam need to request to have the official transcript/score report sent to Detroit Mercy well in advance of meeting with an academic advisor and attending SOAR.